DataDog/dd-trace-py/docs/contributing-integrations.rst

 - Patch code for your new integration under ``ddtrace/contrib/your_integration_name``.
 - Test code for the above in ``tests/contrib/your_integration_name``.
-- The virtual environment configurations for your tests in the ``riotfile.py``.
+- The virtual environment configurations for your tests in ``riotfile.py``.
 - The Circle CI configurations for your tests in ``.circleci/config.templ.yml``.
 - Your integration added to ``PATCH_MODULES`` in ``ddtrace/_monkey.py`` to enable auto instrumentation for it.
 - The relevant file paths for your integration added to ``tests/.suitespec.json`` in two locations: